kosson/GnodEdge/README.md

 This is version 1.0.0.
 If time allows it, it will be improved and maybe an interface.
 Now you have all you need to make a network of scientific papers.
 This application is as it is.
 I do not guarantee for the safety of your data.
 It is a well behaved application, but let's not sleep on that, shall we?!

+For creating the necessary data, I followed the guide presented by Clement Levallois here [5 methods to create and import networks in Gephi](https://www.youtube.com/watch?v=ltkzcSAStYo)

 (Teza UnitBv)